Semi-Popular Matchings and Copeland Winners: Missing proofs from Section

-\begin{proof} Observe that it is enough to show this lemma for {\em Pareto optimal} matchings.\footnote{A matching $M$ is Pareto optimal if there is no matching $N$ such that at least one vertex is {\em better off} in $N$ than in~$M$ and no vertex is {\em worse off} in $N$. } We have already seen that $F_e$ (similarly, $L_e$) loses to {\em no} matching in the subgraph induced on $Y_e$.
+\begin{proof} Observe that it is enough to show this lemma for {\em Pareto optimal} matchings.
+We have already seen that $F_e$ (similarly, $L_e$) loses to {\em no} matching in the subgraph induced on $Y_e$.
 Hence for any matching $T_e \notin \{F_e,L_e\}$ in this subgraph, the 3 matchings $F_e, L_e$, and $T_e$ itself either defeat or tie with $T_e$.
 We need to show at least 7 more such matchings.
 We will divide this proof into three parts.

 {\em (1)~Suppose neither $s_e$ nor $t_e$ is matched in $T_e$ to any of its top 3 neighbors.} So each of $s_e,t_e$ is either matched to one of its neighbors in the {\em triangle} that it is a part of or it is left {\em unmatched}.